sabifo4/Tutorial_MCMCtree/00_data/README.md

 mv $a_noext.phy ../01_inp_data
 ```

-You will now see a new directory called `01_inp_data` inside the [`00_data` directory](00_data).
-If you navigate to this `01_inp_data`, you will find the alignment in PHYLIP format (i.e., the input file we need!).
+You will now see a new directory called `01_inp_data` inside the `00_data`.
+If you navigate to this newly created `01_inp_data` directory, you will find the alignment in PHYLIP format (i.e., the input file we need!).
 You will also find a log file called `log_lenseq.txt` inside the [`00_raw_data` directory](00_raw_data) where you can read how many taxa were parsed and the length of the sequence.

 The alignment is now in the correct format, so we can start to parse the tree file!

 ## Tree file

-If the calibrated input tree is in [NEXUS format](00_raw_data/tree_ML.nexus), as in this example, we can use bash scripting to easily convert this file into Newick format.
+If the calibrated input tree is in NEXUS format, as in this [example dataset](00_raw_data/tree_ML.nexus), we can use bash scripting to easily convert this file into Newick format.
 To process the example tree file, please run the following commands:

 ```sh
 # You should still be inside `00_data/00_raw_data`